gayatrig19/tasty-tales-website-pp4/.github/ISSUE_TEMPLATE/user-story-template.md

 ---
 name: User Story template
-about: Custom template for project user stories
+about: This is our default user story template
-title: ''
+title: 'USER STORY: <TITLE>'
 labels: ''
 assignees: ''